 Gstreamer and compatibility

-A great strength in Pitivi lies in its use of the GStreamer multimedia framework.
+A great strength of Pitivi lies in the fact that it uses the GStreamer multimedia framework.
 GStreamer is used by dozens of multimedia applications across desktop environments, operating systems and architectures.

-You can, in theory, import pretty much any media file supported by GStreamer (but see the next section).
+You can, in theory, import pretty much any media file supported by GStreamer (see the sections below for more details).

 You can render your projects using any supported container and codec combination from GStreamer.

-You need a very recent version of GStreamer to maximize Pitivi's capabilities and reduce the possibilities of bugs.
-This is because the Pitivi project developers work hard in fixing problems directly in GStreamer (instead of putting temporary workarounds inside Pitivi).
+To maximize Pitivi's capabilities and reduce the possibilities of bugs, a very recent version of GStreamer is recommended.
+This is because Pitivi developers work hard on fixing problems directly in GStreamer instead of putting temporary workarounds inside Pitivi.